BelgianBiodiversityPlatform/python-dwca-reader/doc/contributing.rst

 -----------------

 * (Ensuring it works, the test coverage is good and the documentation is updated)
-* Update the packaging (version number in setup.py, CHANGES.txt) then run:
+* Update the packaging (version number in setup.py, CHANGES.txt, doc/conf.py, ...) then run:

 ::